A look at what provinces and territories have said about COVID-19 vaccine plans

 Yukon

-Premier Sandy Silver told the legislature on Wednesday that the territory has been in discussions with various levels of government on a vaccine rollout plan.
+Premier Sandy Silver says the territory has been in discussions with various levels of government on a vaccine rollout plan.

-He said the goal will be to provide vaccines to elderly people and health-care providers.
+He says the goal will be to provide vaccines to elderly people and health-care providers.

-Silver said rural and remote communities should also get priority status in northern regions, a fact he said he's emphasized with federal authorities.
+Silver says rural and remote communities should also get priority status in northern regions, a fact he says he's emphasized with federal authorities.

-The premier said he has joined the other provincial and territorial leaders in pushing for a national strategy to distribute the vaccine.
+The premier says he has joined the other provincial and territorial leaders in pushing for a national strategy to distribute the vaccine.

-“How confusing would it be for 13 different strategies right across the nation?” he said.

-Silver said the Pfizer vaccine could cause logistical problems for remote communities because of its cold-storage requirements, but those issues may not apply to other vaccines under development.
+Silver says the Pfizer vaccine could cause logistical problems for remote communities because of its cold-storage requirements, but those issues may not apply to other vaccines under development.

 The Canadian Press